 Ways To Make Money With Nu Skin

-It used to be 6 different levels you could earn with Nu Skin but they seem to have increased it to 10 levels.
+To start with, it used to be 6 different levels you could earn money with Nu Skin, but they seem to have increased it to 10 levels.

-They all come with lots of different rules and regulations and it is very difficult to understand the actual compensation plan.
+To top it, they all come with lots of different rules and regulations, and it is very difficult to understand the actual compensation plan.

 Just To Earn $500 Extra Per Month, You Have To Reach The Gold Executive Level, And Only 1.09% Of All Nu Skin Distributors Reach This Level

-If Nu Skin would skip all success stories on its meetings and only focus on “real” numbers, you would soon realize that NO ONE would invest any time or effort into this business.
+If Nu Skin would skip all success stories on their meetings and only focus on “real” numbers, you would soon realize that NO ONE would invest any time or effort into this business.

-Nu Skin knows this and the Company is smart enough to invite the same two couples as speakers, an American couple and a Japanese couple that have been incredibly successful with Nu Skin.
+Nu Skin knows this and the Company is smart enough to invite the same two couples as speakers, an American couple and a Japanese couple that has been incredibly successful with Nu Skin.

 Nu Skin Has been In Legal Hot-Waters More Than Once

-Recently in 2016, Nu Skin settled $47 Million for operating a pyramid scheme after being sued by China in a Utah federal court.
+What is more, in 2016, Nu Skin settled $47 million for operating a pyramid scheme after being sued by China in a Utah federal court.
 The Company was also forced to pay another $750,000 for bribing a top Chinese official with funds from Nu Skin’s charitable division after a U.S. Securities and Exchange Commission probe – Source: Wikipedia.